PerJNilsson/C---threads/report.md

 condition that checks wether the x-value is outside the unit circle + allowed error.
 By doing this we dont have to use the for-loop to check the value against all roots in every iteration.
-The function intpow is simply a replacement for the slow pow[]-function, with hardcoded cases to the power of 6 and a loop if the exponed would be of a higher order.
+The function intpow is simply a replacement for the slow pow[]-function, with hardcoded cases to the power of 6 and a loop if the exponent would be of a higher order.
 The newt function will also save which root it converges to in a long array (l times l long).
-It will also save the number of iterations it took in an l time l array, and also save the maximum interation before the function is terminated.
+It will also save the number of iterations it took to reach a constraint (in an l time l long array).

 Parallell to the newton-calulculating-threads we have a writing-thread.
 The writing thread will simply open two files (one for the attractors, one for convergence) and write the results found in itarr and